-- Creator Provincialism: Most of his works are set in North Carolina.
+- Creator Provincialism: Most of his works are set in North Carolina, where he's from.
 If not specifically North Carolina, somewhere in the Southeast—South Carolina, Georgia, Louisiana.

 - Interclass Romance: Most of his works have this, frequently as an obstacle to love.

 - Monochrome Casting: The number of minority characters in his books/movies can be counted on one hand.

 - Sympathetic Adulterer: Several of his works—The Notebook, Nights In Rodanthe, The Best Of Me, etc.—have the protagonist cheating on their significant other, but this is always justified by the unhappiness of the previous relationship and/or the true love of the new (sometimes rekindled) one.